franklemuchahary/linkedin-profile-analysis/README.md

 )
 ```

-Similarty, for master's the regex was as below:
+Similarly, for master's the regex below was used:
 ```Python
 master_pattern = (
     r"^(master\'{0,1}\’{0,1}s{0,1}|m\.{0,1}s\.{0,1}|m\.{0,1}a\.{0,1}|m\.{0,1}sc\.{0,1}|"